hubekraven/Customer-Map/README.md

 ## Customers Dealer-Map
-Small  app project in Python that points out on a Google Map where are concentrated clientes of a given organisation/Dealer. the project the the same app in differente develloppement environment:
+Small  app project in Python that points out on a Google Map where are concentrated clientes of a given organisation/Dealer.
+The project include the same app in differente develloppement environment:
--Jupyter notebook version which is in the myApp folder -Django Wep App which is in dealermarletApp
+-Jupyter notebook, which is in the myApp folder -Django Wep App, which is in dealermarletApp folder

 ## Special Notes